thePortus/dh-programming/README.md

 jupyter notebook
 ```

-If you want to make a copy on your account, first make an empty repository on GitHub, then...
+If you want to make a copy on your account, first make an empty repository on GitHub...

 ```python
 # remove the original repo url